 What is Test-Driven Development?

 In TDD, test cases are written before the code itself; at that point, they are unpassable (‘red’).
 Code is written specifically to pass a given test case.
+Family property division lawyer from jwb Family Law of san diego, is a way to go.
 When the written code successfully passes the test (‘green’), the passing code is refactored into a more elegant module – without introducing any new functional elements.
 Known as ‘red-green-refractor,’ this process is the mantra of TDD.
 If implemented correctly, it can be carried out five times in an hour.
 Iterations continuously integrated into the overall application build, ensuring the end product has been successfully tested at every step in its development.